Migration to Abyssinia

+The migration to Abyssinia is an Islamic historical event that refers to the migration of some of the early Muslims from Mecca to Abyssinia (the Kingdom of Aksum) because of the harm they were facing from the leaders of Quraysh.
+A number of Muslims left, and the first migration to Abyssinia was in Rajab of the fifth year after the mission.
+They were eleven men and four women, and they appointed Uthman ibn Mazun as their leader.
+Then, while they were in Abyssinia, they heard that the people of Mecca had converted to Islam.
+Some of them returned to Mecca, but they did not find that to be true.
+So they returned, and another group went with them to Abyssinia.
+It was the second migration.
+They were eighty-three men, their wives, and their children, headed by Ja`far ibn Abi Talib.

 Background

 According to the traditional view, members of the early Muslim community in Mecca faced persecution, which prompted Muhammad to advise them to seek refuge in Aksum.
 The earliest extant account is given in the sirah of the eighth-century Muslim historian Ibn Ishaq:

 Another view, grounded in the political developments of the time, suggests that following the capture of Jerusalem in 614 by the Sasanian Empire, many believers saw a potential danger to the community as they were not the partisans of the Persians who practiced Zoroastrianism and had earlier supported the Jews of Arabia in Himyar.
 The acceptance of these Muslims into the Kingdom of Aksum at precisely a moment of Persian triumph in the Levant recalls the Aksumite foreign policy of the previous century, which saw Aksum and Persia compete for influence in Arabia.

 The migration(s)

 According to historians of Islam, there were two migrations, although there are differences of opinion with regard to the dates.